AbsaOSS/living-doc-collector-gh/doc-issues/README.md

 ---
 ## Expected Output

 The Living Documentation Collector for GitHub is designed to produce a collection of Consolidated Issues.
-Where **consolidated** means that the issues information is merged from the Repository Issues and from the Project Issues.
+Where **consolidated** means that the issues' information is merged from both the Repository and Project Issues.

 The mode produces the file `output/collected_gh_consolidated_issues.json` with the following structure: